Last updated on April 20th, 2021

 A few minutes prior to that breathtaking experience, the group had spotted some strange blue fruits lying on the ground.
 They were cassowary plums – poisonous and indigestible to all creatures except the cassowary “who apparently eats it, regurgitates it partly digested, then eats it again.
 It was quite an experience – totally unexpected and all for free,” says Joyce.

 Cassowary plums: Poisonous to all creatures but this majestic bird.

 Wild in the City

 Amit J. was sitting in the garden of a Jaipur hotel one recent morning, drinking tea, when she spotted movement in her peripheral vision.
-“Glacing over, I caught sight of an elegant male peacock.
-Moment later, close on his tail, another.
+“Glancing over, I caught sight of an elegant male peacock.
+A moment later, close on his tail, another.
 Unimpeded, they were strolling the grounds.
-Enjoying the ambience,” she says.
+Enjoying the ambiance,” she says.
 “Flaneurs, like us – only of a different feather.
 Ahhh…sightseeing of the most unexpectedly extraordinary kind.”